 The Rockefeller University's Summer Science Research Program (SSRP) is designed to offer intellectually curious, highly motivated high school students with a strong aptitude in the life or physical sciences a total-immersion experience in laboratory research.
-Each year, approximately 35 outstanding high school students are chosen from a large number of applicants.
 Students are matched to a lab according to their stated field of interest and are individually mentored by graduate students, postdoctoral fellows, or lab heads.
 These mentors volunteer to design and supervise individualized summer projects for their students.
-In 2013, the seven-week program will run from June 24 through August 8.
-Students must be 16 years old by the start of the program in order to participate.
+In 2016, the seven-week program will run from June 26 through August 10.
+Students must be 16 years old by the start date of the program in order to participate.

-- A commentary of 750 (or fewer) words on any of the archived Newswire articles (not the original journal articles/research on which they're based) linked from The Rockefeller University's Home Page (http://newswire.rockefeller.edu/).
+- A commentary of 750 (or fewer) words on a Newswire articles linked from The Rockefeller University's Home Page (http://newswire.rockefeller.edu/).
 Please address the following questions:

 - What interests you about the research discussed in this article?